KillaQueenSy/ALT-PRO-_BINUS---Project-1/README.md

-Bank Marketing Campaign
-Context
+📘 Context
-The types of financial products used by the public are more varied.
-One financial product that is well-known to the public is term deposits.
-The term deposit mechanism is that a customer deposits a sum of money at a bank or a financial institution, and the money can only be withdrawn after a certain period of time.
-As compensation, customers will be given a fixed interest according to the nominal amount of money deposited.
+Banks offer various financial products to the public, one of the most well-known being term deposits.
+A term deposit allows customers to deposit a certain amount of money into a financial institution for a fixed period.
+In return, the customer earns a fixed interest rate based on the deposited amount.
+The money can only be withdrawn after the agreed period.

-Nevertheless, as business entities with financial products and respective customers, banks still have to compete to not lose customers.
-One of the ways to acquire new customers is by conducting a marketing campaign.
+Despite offering attractive financial products, banks still face strong competition and must strive to acquire and retain customers.
+One of the strategies employed is through targeted marketing campaigns.

+This project focuses on predicting whether a customer will subscribe to a term deposit product based on their profile and marketing interaction data.

+🎯 Objective
+To build a predictive model that determines whether a customer will subscribe to a term deposit (deposit = yes/no) using various customer and marketing-related features.

-Features
+🧾 Features
-Customer profile
+📌 Customer Profile
-age
-job
+age: Age of the customer

+job: Job type (e.g., admin, technician, blue-collar)

-balance
+balance: Account balance

-housing
-loan
+housing: Has a housing loan? (yes/no)

+loan: Has a personal loan? (yes/no)

-Marketing data
+📌 Marketing Data
-contact: Contact communication type.
+contact: Type of communication used (e.g., cellular, telephone)

-month: Last contact month of the year.
+month: Month of the last contact

-campaign: Number of contacts performed during this campaign and for this client.
+campaign: Number of contacts performed during this campaign for the client

-pdays: Number of days after the client was contacted from the previous campaign.
+pdays: Number of days since the client was last contacted from a previous campaign (-1 if not previously contacted)

-poutcome: Outcome of the previous marketing campaign.
+poutcome: Outcome of the previous campaign (e.g., success, failure, unknown)

-deposit: Whether the customer deposits or not.
+deposit: Target variable — whether the client subscribed to a term deposit (yes/no)

+🚀 Goal
+Use this data to train a machine learning model that helps banks predict customer behavior and optimize their marketing strategies accordingly.